Martin Sandberger

-Martin Sandberger (17 August 1911 - 30 March 2010) was a German SS functionary during the Nazi era and a convicted Holocaust perpetrator.
+Karl Martin Sandberger (17 August 1911 - 30 March 2010) was a German SS functionary during the Nazi era and a convicted Holocaust perpetrator.
 He was the commander of Sonderkommando 1a of Einsatzgruppe A, as well as of the Sicherheitspolizei and SD at the time of Nazi German occupation of Estonia during World War II.
 Sandberger perpetrated mass murder of the Jews in German-occupied Latvia and Estonia.
 As the Gestapo chief in Verona, he was also responsible for the arrest of Jews in Italy, and their deportation to Auschwitz concentration camp.
 Sandberger was the second-highest official of the Einsatzgruppe A to be tried and convicted.
 He was also the last-surviving defendant from the Nuremberg Military Tribunals.

 Background and early career

 Martin Sandberger was born in Charlottenburg, Berlin as a son of a director of IG Farben.
-Sandberger studied law at the Universities of München, Köln, Freiburg and Tübingen.
+Sandberger studied law at the Ludwig-Maximilians-Universität München, the University of Cologne, the University of Freiburg, and the University of Tübingen.

-At the age of 20 he joined the Nazi Party and the SA.
+At the age of 20, he joined the Nazi Party and the SA.
 From 1932 to 1933, Sandberger was a Nazi student activist and student leader in Tübingen.
 On 8 March 1933, Sandberger and fellow student Erich Ehrlinger raised the Nazi flag in front of the main building at the University of Tübingen.
 (Like Sandberger, Ehrlinger would take charge of an Einsatzkommando in 1941, and in so doing, commit thousands of murders.)

 By 1935, he had obtained his doctor of law degree.
 As a functionary of the Nazi student League, he eventually became a university inspector.
 In 1936. he became an enlisted member of the SS and came under the command of Gustav Adolf Scheel for the SD in Württemberg.

 He began a career with the SD and, by 1938, he had risen to the rank of SS-Sturmbannführer (major).
 Sandberger worked as an assistant judge for the Interior Ministry of Württemberg and was appointed as a Regierungsrat (government councilor) in 1937.